 Man reunited with pet bird five years after losing it in divorce

-Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Apr 23, 2013 in Property Division
+Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Apr 23, 2013 in Divorce Mediation

 When people think of dividing assets in a divorce, they generally think about splitting up properties, bank accounts, investments, cash and even art collections.
 Dividing these things can already be difficult enough for couples in Connecticut, even though there may be no emotional connection to any of these assets.
 When emotions over a particular asset get tangled up in the process, however, it can make the property division process much more challenging.